Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Introduction

 We now restate the previous results in the uniformly expanding setting.

 \begin{maincorollary} Let $f:M \rightarrow M$ be a $C^1$-expanding map.
 Then an $f$-invariant probability measure $\mu$ satisfies Pesin's Entropy Formula if and only if its ergodic components $\mu_x$ are weak-SRB-like $\mu$-a.e. $x\in M$.
 Moreover, all the (necessarily existing) weak-SRB-like probability measures satisfy Pesin's Entropy Formula, in particular, are $\psi$-equilibrium states.
-In addition, if $\mu$ is the unique weak-SRB-like probability measure then $\mu$ is SRB probability measure, $\Leb(B(\mu))=1$, is ergodic, $\mu$ is the unique $\psi$-equilibrium state and $\mu$ satisfies a large deviation bound similar to Corollary~\ref{mthm:pressao-nao-negativa-implica-caracterizacao-dos-estados-de-equilibrio}. \end{maincorollary}
+In addition, if $\mu$ is the unique weak-SRB-like probability measure, then $\mu$ is an ergodic SRB probability measure with $\Leb(B(\mu))=1$, $\mu$ is the unique $\psi$-equilibrium state and satisfies a large deviation bound similar to Corollary~\ref{mthm:pressao-nao-negativa-implica-caracterizacao-dos-estados-de-equilibrio}. \end{maincorollary}

 Using this we get a weak statistical stability result in the uniformly $C^1$-expanding setting: all weak$^*$ accumulation points of weak-SRB-like measures are generalized convex linear combinations of ergodic weak-SRB-like measures, as follows.